Thomas Frank (football manager): Assistant role and appointment as head coach (2016–2019)

 On 9 December 2016, Frank moved to England to join Championship club Brentford as assistant head coach alongside Richard O'Kelly.
-He signed a -year contract.
+He signed a two-and-a-half year contract.
+When he signed for Brentford, he also had an offer to become the head coach from an unnamed Danish club.
 In addition to being a "bridge between the players and the coaching staff", co-director of football Rasmus Ankersen revealed that Frank would also "look after the players between the B team and the first team and make sure there is a pathway for them and take care of their development".
 In February 2018, he signed a new contract, which would run until the end of the 2019–20 season.

 On 16 October 2018, after the departure of head coach Dean Smith, it was announced that Frank had been promoted into the role.
 He took over a club rocked by the recent death of technical director Robert Rowan and endured a tough start to his tenure, winning just one of his first 10 games, before stabilising the team's form after a change to a 3–4–3 formation.
 Seven points from a possible nine in January 2019 saw him nominated for the Championship Manager of the Month award.
-He guided Brentford to the fifth round of the FA Cup and an 11th-place finish in the Championship at the end of the 2018–19 season.
+He guided Brentford to the fifth round of the FA Cup and an eleventh-place finish in the Championship at the end of the 2018–19 season.